 AWS_SECRET_ACCESS_KEY that were used for creating the Opstrace instance.

 aws eks update-kubeconfig --name testcluster --region us-west-2

-When the Opstrace cluster or parts of it appear to not be healthy then debugging should start with getting an overview over all k8s deployments and individual container states.
+When the Opstrace instance or parts of it appear to not be healthy then debugging should start with getting an overview over all Kubernetes deployments and individual container states.
 This can be obtained with the following command:

 kubectl describe all --all-namespaces > describe_all.out

 This will reveal when a certain container is for example in a crash loop, or when it never started in the first place as of for example an error while pulling the corresponding container image.